sreenivasmrpivot/groq-speech/BlogPost.md

 ### **3-Layer Architecture Design**

-A demonstrative solution can be designed that addresses these challenges through a well-architected system, showcasing how to work around API limitations:
+A comprehensive solution can be designed that addresses these challenges through a well-architected system, showcasing how to work around API limitations:

 ```mermaid
 graph TB